 6. Snacks are not bad either

 Last but not least, yeah, there are snacks.
 The meetings are generally pretty well-organized and the host is usually very keen to make everyone have a good time.
+(What to learn how to start and run a book club?)
 Imagine an evening out at a friend’s house, only the main conversation topic is going to be what you last read.

 You’re going to have interesting conversations, meet new people, have some snacks and drinks, and generally have a great time.